MILITARY WALL OF HONOR

 Alphabetical listing of Wall Honorees

-Northmont graduates who are serving or have served are asked to click on the above link to be included on the Military wall of Honor at Northmont High School.
+Northmont graduates who are serving or have served are asked to click on the above picture to be included on the Military wall of Honor at Northmont High School.

 Purple Star Schools